notloged/usenet-drive/README.md

 ### Fields

+- `nzb_cache_size` (int): The number of NZBs to keep in memory.
+Default value is `100`.
+WARN remember that each NZB can be a big file increasing this will increase the memory usage.
 - `nzb_path` (string): The path to the NZBs file.
 This will be the path where all nzbs will be saved making the virtual file system.
 - `web_dav_port` (string): The port number for the server.
 Default value is `8080`.
 - `api_port` (string): The port number for the server.
 Default value is `8080`.